hamza-m-masood/camunda-docs/optimize/components/userguide/process-analysis/user-task-analytics.md

 ![user task target example](./img/userTask_target_heatMap.png)

-### Evaluate Task performance
+### Evaluate task performance

 For a thorough understanding of task execution within your processes, it is imperative to examine how tasks are performed both by the nature of the user task itself and by the assignee responsible for completing the task.
 This detailed analysis enables organizations to assess individual and collective task performance, providing insights into workflow efficiency and productivity.
-Optimize allows to break down user tasks by user task or assignee for the assigned and unassigned state of the task lifecycle.With filters it is possible to evaluate only a subset of the process instances e.g. to evaluate the performance by country.
+Optimize allows breaking down user tasks by user task or assignee for the assigned and unassigned state of the task lifecycle.
+With filters, it is possible to evaluate only a subset of the process instances, for example, to evaluate the performance by country.

 ![user filtered report example](./img/userTask_report_filters.png)